RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.3_deploymsa.md

 <img src="../images/app-pasteboard.png" width="1024"><br/>
  *Create a new board*

+## Summary

 Congratulations, you installed the microservices application!

+A few key highlights are:

+* The demo microservices application is a paste board application
+* The annotation 'sidecar.istio.io/inject' tells Istio to inject a sidecar proxy into the microservice pod
+* A Gateway resource configures an edge load balancer to allow inbound connections into the service mesh

 [1]: https://docs.openshift.com/container-platform/4.1/service_mesh/service_mesh_install/installing-ossm.html#ossm-member-roll_installing-ossm
 [2]: https://istio.io/docs/reference/config/networking/gateway/